 This association hosts social events for those new to the campus and provides networking opportunities to connect new faculty with others on campus.

 Individuals who pursue study in a second discipline can receive funding of $3,500 per semester in the form of supply and expense and $7,000 per semester to help offset the cost of lost instruction.

 The Jefferson Fellows program is for tenured or similarly ranked academic scientists, engineers and physicians from institutions of higher learning who are U.S. citizens.
 One year is spent at the Department of State or USAID.
 Interests and expertise of the fellows are linked with needs of the hosting office.
 After the fellowship year, fellows return to their academic career but remain available to the U.S. government as an experienced consultant for short-term projects.

 Provost Fellows are selected annually to work on specific administrative projects.
 Up to five faculty who have demonstrated leadership potential and have an interest in administration will be chosen.
-Click ahere to learn more about the program and application process.

 The purpose of the International Travel Grant Program is to assist Purdue faculty members in scholarly attainment by providing a portion of the travel costs to those who will have an active role (presenting papers or serving as officials) at recognized international meetings.

 In order to maintain and continue the high level of academic excellence necessary, it is important for the faculty to periodically update and strengthen their professional skills and horizons.
 A sound program of sabbatical leaves is thus of vital importance to the University in that it provides for this continued professional growth and new or renewed intellectual achievement through study, research and writing.

 The Butler Center provides research support, educational seminars, workshops and experiences that enhance both aspiring and experienced leaders’ understanding and ability to manage today’s complex institutions of various types, particularly colleges and universities.